 to

-Each MPEG-2 TS packet in the sample may be preceded with a preheader (precedingbytes), or followed by a posttrailer (trailingbytes), as detailed in the Sample Description Format.
-The size of the preheader and the posttrailer are specified by precedingbyteslen and trailingbyteslen, respectively, in the sample description to allow compact sample tables with fewer chunks.
+Each MPEG-2 TS packet in the sample may be preceded with a preheader (precedingbytes), or followed by a posttrailer (trailingbytes), as detailed in the sample entry.
+The size of the preheader and the posttrailer are specified by precedingbyteslen and trailingbyteslen, respectively, in the sample entry to allow compact sample tables with fewer chunks.

 In 9.4.1.2 change